ibm-cloud-docs/vpc/file_storage_vpc_replication.md

    - If the source site is not available due to a planned maintenance, you can choose to keep the replication relationship.
 The replication resumes as scheduled when the original source site is operational again.
    - In a disaster recovery situation, you can choose to split the volumes to bring the replica share online as soon as possible.
 However, in this case, you might not have the most recent data set available and you might need to manually reconcile the state in your application.
 Because the replication relationship is severed, you need to set up replication anew when the original site becomes operational again.

 * [Remove the replication relationship](/docs/vpc?topic=vpc-file-storage-manage-replication) - In this case, you split the two shares apart and create two independent file shares.
 Both shares are read/write accessible and data is no longer synchronized between the two.
-In the [API](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-concepts), this operation is called a replica `split` operation.
+In the [API](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-concepts), this operation is known as the replica `split` operation.
 Removing the replica relationship is permanent, you cannot reestablish it between the two shares.
 However, you can create new replicas in the same zone or other zones of the same region.

 Removing the replication relationship or failing over to the replica does not occur when another operation is being performed on the source or replica file share.
 (An example of such an operation is expanding the file share size.)
 The split or failover operation remains in pending status until the other operation completes.
 {: note}